tripox/digitalocean-mcp-vscode/README.md

 ## Installation

 1. Install the extension from the VS Code marketplace
-2. Set your DigitalOcean API token using the "DigitalOcean MCP (Unofficial): Set DigitalOcean API Token" command
+2. Set your DigitalOcean API token using the "MCP Tools for DigitalOcean (Unofficial): Set DigitalOcean API Token" command
 3. The extension will automatically connect to the MCP server

 ## Migration from Previous Versions

-**Breaking Changes in v0.0.2:**
+**Breaking Changes in v1.0.0:**
-- Extension package name changed from `digitalocean-mcp` to `tripox-digitalocean-mcp`
+- Extension package name changed from `digitalocean-mcp` to `digitalocean-mcp-tools`
 - All command IDs now use `tripox.digitaloceanMCP.*` namespace
 - Configuration keys updated to `tripox.digitaloceanMCP.*` format
 - API tokens stored with new secret storage keys